dustinpfister/blog_posts/_posts/js-array-multidimensional.md

 ## 2 - Using just one linear array

 Although arrays of arrays work okay, I often just use a single array, and then work out a formula that is used to figure the proper index value for this single array.
+Working out an expression for just two dimensions is not so hard, and adding even more levels really is only that much more involved.

 ### 2.1 - A static example of using a single array and formula to get the proper index value